-Act of Laying the Cornerstone: (The minister shall first call for the metallic box and place within it the articles so designated and call for the stone to be beared, placed and sealed into the building.)
+Act of Laying the Cornerstone (The minister shall first call for the metallic box and place within it the articles so designated and call for the stone to be bared, placed and sealed into the building.)

-(Then shall the minister say): "Almighty God, be our witness today that as we lay this chief cornerstone, let us be blessed who shall worship within, let these documents and moments within be preserved as a witness to our preceding generations that these are the handiworks of God."
-Amen.
+(Then shall the Minister say, "Almighty God, be our Table of Contents 218 witness today that as we lay this chief cornerstone, let us be blessed who shall worship within, let these documents and moments within be preserved as a witness to our preceding generations that these are the handiworks of God."
+Amen

-Lowering and Sealing: (The proper persons shall lower, place and seal the stone as the ministers and officers direct.
-After this is completed the minister shall call for a prayer.)
+Lowering and Sealing (The proper persons shall lower, place and seal the stone as the ministers and officers direct After this is completed the minister shall call for a prayer.)

-Prayer: (The Minister or assistants shall offer same.)
+Prayer.
+(The Minister or assistants shall offer same.)

-Hymn or Song: (By congregation or choir)
+Hymn or Song.
+(By congregation or choir)